-1854 Christian Klink was Bürger und Bauer (citizen and farmer) in Leutenbach, 1854 nach Amerika ausgewandert (emigrated to America in 1854).
+1854 Christian Klink, Bürger und Bauer (citizen and farmer) in Leutenbach, 1854 nach Amerika ausgewandert (emigrated to America in 1854).

 1854 Christian F Klink and Margaretha Fredel Klink of Leutenbach applied to emigrate from the Waiblingen district of Wuerttemberg in August 1854 to destination America with their children Wilhelmine Caroline, Jakob, Christian Friedrich, Marie Louise, and Friederike Pauline.

 1854 Christian (age 37) and Anna (age 31) Klinck and their children Wilhelmina (age 10), Jacob (age 9), Christian (age 5), Marie (age 11/12), and Freiderike (1/12) arrived in New Orleans on 11 Nov 1854 on the ship Radius.
 They are listed as farmers from Wurttemberg.

 From a letter from Edwin Schafer to Ethelred Schafer (26 Jan 1963): From what she [Maria Louisa Klink] told us, I know that her father brought his family to St. Joseph in the early fiftys.
 And in accordance with what she said they encountered stormy weather as they came across the Atlantic in a sailing vessel.
 Mother was born September 24, 1850 so likely all she knew about the old home land and the trip was what she heard others tell.